captionpoint/captionpoint-plays/AN_ILIAD_First_Draft.md

 ---

-Briseius is his companion
-- she cooks for him, she sleeps with him, she's, she's become dear to him
+Briseius is his companion- she cooks for him, she sleeps with him, she's, she's become dear to him
 ---

 ## ACHILLES:
 Don’t give me commands!

+---

 The Trojans never did me damage, not in the least.

 ---